 One of the key principles that underlay this development was the idea that one person could speak for many.
 This meant not only communicating their views but committing them to action (such as paying a tax).
 Given the responsibility of this role, it was important that the representative should be someone who commanded the confidence of the majority of those whom he represented.
 The notion of electing representatives by majority vote thus took hold, and so developed a practice which would lie at the heart of modern democracy.

 In the centuries after 1000, the economy of western Europe expanded vastly, along with its population.
 Coinage increasingly came in to circulation, and a money economy gained ground.

 In these circumstances, the shortcomings of feudalism as a way of raising troops became glaringly obvious.
 The expanding economies of their kingdoms enabled kings (often in consultation with representative assemblies) to raise taxes and pay for armies of full-time professional soldiers.
 This development of course increased the importance of representative assemblies; it also struck at the very heart of feudalism, with nobles and knights becoming primarily landed gentry rather than serving warriors.

 The old Feudal system is beginning to give way to early Modern Europe.

-In these ways, while elements of feudalism continued in many parts of western Europe up to the 18th and 19th centuries, the feudal system as a whole, with its hierarchy of fiefs and lords and vassals, had died out by the 16th century.
+In these ways, while elements of feudalism continued in many parts of western Europe right up to the 18th and 19th centuries, the feudal system as a whole, with its hierarchy of fiefs and lords and vassals, had died out by the end of the 16th century.
 In same places, where this process was most advanced, fiefs, whose lords enjoyed political, military, judicial and economic power over them, had become simply landed estates, which were economic units only.
-In other places they remained units of localised power.
-Nowhere, however, were they the centres of military and lordly power they had been in the high Middle Ages.
+In other places they remained units of localized power.
+Nowhere, however, were they the centers of military and lordly power which they had been in the high Middle Ages.